grishagin/grishagin.github.io/_posts/2017-01-11-automatic-excel-addin-installation.markdown

 7. If install/update:
 	* Uninstall and delete the old add-in (if it exists);
 	* Copy the file to the default add-ins location;
 	* **Important**:
+	Rename the copied file such that its names is the same as its previous version (i.e. the desired add-in name).
+	* **Important**:
-	: Open a dummy workbook to avoid an error #1004 (known bug);
+	Open a dummy workbook to avoid an error #1004 (known bug);
 	* Add add-in to add-ins collection and install.

    ```vb
 		'if the user agreed to install